rafaelromao/romak/README.md

 ### Magic Key

-And this is how this Magic Key will behaves:
+And this is how this Magic Key behaves:

 | Combination  | Output  | Example | Reason |
 |---|---|---|---|